mohamedakraich/web_security_notes/notes/ptl_blue.md

 #### JWT

 - hashcat
-- Always Look out for the kid param in the jwt token header which might be a vector for an attack
+- Always Look out for the kid param in the jwt token header which might be a vector for an attack (SQL injections Directory traversals...)
+- SQL Injection => gdgsgsg' UNION SELECT secretValue'
+- Directorty Traversal => public/css/bootstrap.css

 ## Git Information Leak II